Photographs generously provided with permission from Greenfire Farms. Visit their website for more information on acquiring this breed.

 Deathlayers tend to be very active and a somewhat nervous breed.
 They enjoy space to roam and prefer roosting in trees to an indoor coop.
 They do not do well in confined spaces.
 They are less domesticated and therefore need more interaction at a young age to become socialized with humans.

 The breed is visually stunning!
 The erect stature of the bird gives it a regal appearance.
-It boasts a cape of white feathers, a penciled body, and black/green iridescent tail.
+It boasts a cape of white feathers, a penciled body, and a black/green iridescent tail.
 It is bred in both gold and silver colors.
 It has a tight comb making it a great choice for cold climates (the small comb is less prone to frostbite).
 It also has completely black eyes, giving it an attractive doe-eyed appearance.

 Roosters weigh about 5 pounds

 Plentiful and long producing.
 They lay a white medium size egg.